weni-ai/microservice-ia/README.md

 ### Docker compose

-to start sentenx with elasticsearch on with docker compose:
+to start sentenx with elasticsearch with docker compose:

 setup `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` on `docker-compose.yml`
 ```